top of page

 Week 2-3: Gradual Transition & Heater Adjustments

-• Puppies continue feeding every 3 hours.
+• Puppies continue feeding every three hours.

-• P3 Setting: 80°F
+- P3 Setting: 80°F

-• P4 Setting: 77°F
+- P4 Setting: 77°F

-• P5 Setting: 75°F
+- P5 Setting: 75°F

 Step 1: Oxygen & Humidity Levels in the Incubator

-• Level 3 oxygen for healthy puppies
+• Use Level 3 oxygen for healthy puppies

-• Different models may require slightly different settings, so always monitor your puppies closely.
+Different models may require slightly different settings, so always monitor your puppies closely.

-Humidity Control:
+Humidity Control

-• Set humidity between 45-55% and maintain it until puppies are removed from the incubator.
+Set humidity between 45-55% and maintain it until puppies are removed from the incubator.
+Proper humidity prevents dehydration and supports healthy lung function, contributing to the puppies' overall development.

 Step 2: Nursing & Feeding Routine